IBM/graph-db-insights/README.md

 ## 5. Update the notebook with service credentials

 ##### Add the Object Storage credentials to the notebook
-* Select the cell below `3.
-Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
 * Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one created earlier.
 * Select `Insert to code` below config.json and click insert credentials from the dropdown.
 Please rename the variable to `credentials_1` if the name is different.
-* Run the cell below `3.
-Add your service credentials for Object Storage` to load the variable `credentials_1`.
+* Select the cell below `3.
+Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
 ![](doc/source/images/config.png)

 * Select the cells below `4.
 Loading the Configuration and Data Files` to load the files used by the notebook.
-* Run the cell below `4.1.
-Loading the config.json` to load the configuration file.
 * Select `Insert to code` below Graphdb-Insights.csv(movie dataset) and click Insert Pandas Dataframe from the dropdown in the next cell `4.2.
 Loading the IMDb movie data`

 ![](doc/source/images/pandas.png)